Oculolinctus (Eyeball Licking)

 - 10Eyeball Licking Causing Pinkeye In Japan — HuffPost (later corrected)Example of the 2013 English-language coverage that propagated the unverified trend.

-- 11Joyal & Carpentier (2017), Journal of Sex Research — PubMedLarge prevalence survey of common paraphilic interests in which oculolinctus does not register, supporting its very-rare classification.
+- 12Joyal & Carpentier (2017), Journal of Sex Research — PubMedLarge prevalence survey of common paraphilic interests in which oculolinctus does not register, supporting its very-rare classification.

-- 12Scorolli et al. (2007), relative prevalence of fetishes — PubMedInternet-community study of partialism/fetish frequency in which eyeball-focused interest does not appear, supporting rarity.
+- 13Scorolli et al. (2007), Relative prevalence of different fetishes — PubMedInternet-community study of fetish and partialism frequency across roughly 5,000 online groups, in which body parts such as feet dominate and eyeball-focused interest does not appear, supporting rarity.